davidiw/os-website/lab/lab3.md

 and don't forget to `git add answers-lab3.txt`.
 When you're ready,
-commit your changes with `git commit -am 'my solutions to lab 3'`, then `make handin` and follow the directions.
+commit your changes with `git commit -am 'my solutions to lab 3'`, then `git push` and follow the directions.